weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Client connection code

-The code creates a `client` object.
+This sample connection code creates a `client` object.
 You can re-use the client object to connect to your Weaviate instance as you work through this tutorial.

 Copy the code to a file called `quickstart`.
 Add the appropriate extension for your programming language, and run the file to connect to Weaviate.